Real Estate Agent Social Media Marketing Strategies: What Works, What Doesn’t, and What Actually Attracts Clients

 Dialogue: agent

-- CTA: “Save this for later, then send me a quick message when you want a full cost breakdown for your own search.”
+• CTA: “Save this for later, then message me when you want a full cost breakdown for your own search.”

 Shot list and rhythm

-- Direct to camera shot in a quiet corner of a listing or your office.
+• Direct-to-camera shot in a listing or office.

 The hidden feature and local gem reel